Join us for training sessions every Thursday evening at 5pm.

 If you would like to come along, call Helen on 07973 788029

-We are a Chartered Standard Adult Club affiliated to Worcestershire FA.
+We are an England Football Accredited Club affiliated to Worcestershire FA.
 We adhere to the FA Anti-bullying and Equality Protocols.

 The Monday Night Club Football Club belongs to the Three Counties Ability Counts League and enter two teams to play in six tournaments in the league every season.
 The tournaments are played in Worcester, Telford and Hereford.
 We were runners-up in 2018.